 However, since not everyone can visit during those times, we put together an itinerary for a regular weekend in Boston.
 Wake up in your vacation rental and place your order from Flour.
 By the time you are ready, you will have delicious breakfast at your home.
 Head out for a tour of Boston’s Freedom Trail, and, once you have worked up an appetite, head to Henrietta’s Kitchen for a relaxing lunch.
 Now that you are a little more familiar with Boston, spend the afternoon on a bachelorette scavenger hunt, then plan to feast on traditional New England seafood at No Name Seafood.
 Make your plans early, so you can catch the early show at Hunk-O-Mania before heading over for an end-of-night drink at Bell in Hand.

 Do you have to have matching t-shirts for a bachelorette party?
 No. However, they make really great, affordable favors.

 Is your group of girlfriends a little wild?
 Then these funny bachelorette party t-shirts may be for you:

 Because nobody chaperones the chaperone and brides can be a little boujee:

-If your bride is a Harry Potter fan, we love these shirts:
+If your bride is a Harry Potter / Wizardry fan, we love these shirts:

 These customized shirts are perfect for a bachelorette:

 Boston is one of those destinations that seems to surprise people.
+When you think of Boston, you think of plenty of historical events and the role in played in the country’s history, but you do not necessarily think of it as a hard-partying city.
+However, underneath that historical veneer lies a city with a ton of heart.
 A lot more fun than you initially imagine, Boston can offer entertainment, history, and culture in many different ways.
 It is also a surprisingly great foodie city, especially for seafood lovers.
 However, because it is different than the traditional beachy or party-city bachelorette, make sure the bride is on-board for Boston before you start planning the bachelorette party!